00Fjongl/js-extra/Minification/mini.md

 `Math.random()*2\|0` | Randomly return truthy or falsy values | `Math.random()<.5`

 ## Minor Adjustments
 Logic, ternary operators, and arrow functions tend to use parentheses to run groups of statements.
-In these situations, code such as `(isFinite(c)?b:a)()` is preferable to `isFinite(c)?b():a()`, even though they are the same size.
+In these situations, code such as `(isFinite(c)?b:a)()` is preferable to `isFinite(c)?b():a()`, even though they have the same size.
 It creates a set of parentheses at no cost to size, and their singular return value can be abused to make more room.
 ```js
 isFinite(c)||(console.log('c is infinite'),isNaN(c)?b():a());